-There are 1,334 gravestones or memorials still visible within the Bolton Street Memorial Park .
+There are 1,334 gravestones or memorials still visible within the Bolton Street Cemetery.
 Of these less than 600 are still in their original position.
 The reinstated graves, mostly moved for the motorway work, have been placed as near as possible to their original location and within their original sectarian boundaries of the old Church of England or public cemeteries.
 None of the Jewish graves have been relocated.
 In many cases the gravestones have been lost or destroyed through time, especially the earliest ones which were made of wood.

 Locating a gravestone

-To find a gravestone, visit the Chapel at the bottom of Bolton Street (see Location Map) where a full set of burial records is kept, together with a large grid map.
+To find a gravestone, visit the Chapel Museum at the bottom of Bolton Street (see Location Map) where a full set of burial records is kept, together with a large grid map.

-A number of important individuals have been buried in the Park and their gravestones are mainly identified on the Memorial Trail map which is available at the park entrances.
+A number of important individuals have been buried in the Cemetery and their gravestones are mainly identified on the Memorial Trail map which is available at the park entrances.
 Such people include Edward Gibbon Wakefield, Richard Seddon, Harry Holland, Robert Hannah, Samuel Duncan Parnell, Henry Blundell, John Plimmer, Alexander Turnbull, Charles Decimus Barraud and Maori leaders Te Ropiha Moturoa and Rira Porutu.
 Other gravestones are identified on the trail map because of unusual deaths or because the memorials are of an interesting style.
 Refer to the How to Locate a Gravestone pamphlet for guidance.

 Most people trying to locate a gravestone are however trying to trace an ancestor and this is often difficult because of overgrowth or because the writing has been obscured or obliterated.
 Years of work by the Friends have produced a full burial list and identification for virtually all existing memorials.
 The Index of Burials and Memorials lists everyone known to have been buried in the cemetery.
 Each name shows which section of the cemetery the person was buried in, whether the memorial has been relocated and its current location.
 The grid reference gives either the gravesite or, if the person has been reinterred in the mass vault or elsewhere, it will list the location of the relocated gravestone.
 If there is no grid reference, this means there is no memorial left above the ground.

 For telephone enquiries, ring the Karori cemetery office (04 476 6109) which also has a full burial list with plot locations.
-If you are unable to find a gravestone, one of the Committee members of Friends of Bolton Street Memorial Park will be able to assist.
+If you are unable to find a gravestone, one of the Committee members of Friends of Bolton Street Cemetery will be able to assist.
 Visit the Contact Us page to find out how you can contact them.

 Maintaining a gravesite